How To Get Hazwoper Certification

 How Do You Get Certified?

 You get certified by passing the HAZWOPER training exam.
 This exam is given by an OSHA authorized training provider (OSHAcampus.com) after you successfully complete an OSHA-compliant training course, which comes in several forms depending on the nature of the job and the type of hazardous environment your job is in.

 Passing Your Certification Exam

 To have the highest chances of hurdling the exam, you need to enroll in a HAZWOPER training course.
 There are three basic training courses: the HAZPOWER 8-Hour, the HAZPOWER 24-Hour, and the HAZPOWER 40-Hour.

-The HAZPOWER 8-Houris designed for general-site workers who remove hazardous waste or who are exposed or potentially exposed to hazardous substances or health hazards.
+The HAZPOWER 8-Hour is designed for general site workers who remove hazardous waste or who are exposed or potentially exposed to hazardous substances or health hazards.
 Topics included in the course are HAZWOPER regulations, site characterization, toxicology, hazard recognition, personal protective equipment, decontamination, medical surveillance, confined-space entry, and emergency procedures.
-HAZPOWER 8-Hour meets the OSHAcampus requirements for eight hours of annual refresher training for workers at hazardous waste sites.
+HAZPOWER 8-Hour meets the OSHA requirements for eight hours of annual refresher training for workers at hazardous waste sites.

 The HAZPOWER 24-Hour is required for workers visiting an uncontrolled hazardous waste operation.
 It is designed for workers who are on site only occasionally and who are unlikely to be exposed to permissible limits; or those who are regularly on site but who work in areas which have been monitored and fully characterized indicating that exposures are under permissible limits.
 It covers 24 hours of instruction that are required by 29 CFR 1910.120(e) (3), OSHA’s Hazardous Waste and Emergency Response training standard.